AbhinavA10/ML-courses/ML-with-Python/README.md

     - e.g. `y= w_0 + w_1*w_2^x`
 - cannot use OLS to fit regression
 - estimation of paramters is not easy.

+- for a a sigmoid function (as an example) we can use `scipy.optimize.curve_fit`, which uses non-linear least squares to fit a function, to the data.